alexandrepiveteau/parser-combinators-kotlin/README.md

 The library contains a single module, versioned using **semantic versioning** :

 - **parser-combinators** - Offers some primitives for building `Parser` instances, and combinators for manipulating `Parser` instances.
+- **parser-combinators-primitives** - Offers some functions for building `Parser` on primitive data types in Kotlin.

 ### parser-combinators